pado-labs/pado-network/README.md

 ## Introduction

-PADO Network is a Decentralized Verifiable Confidential Computation Network.
+PADO Network is a zkFHE Decentralized Computation Network.
 PADO will gradually build a decentralized computer unit based on AO, providing trustless and confidential computing capabilities for the AO ecosystem.
-More importantly,

-PADO will use the Arweave blockchain as a privacy data storage layer.
+More importantly, PADO will use the Arweave blockchain as a privacy data storage layer.
 Users can encrypt their own data and store it securely on the Arweave blockchain through PADO's zkFHE technology.
 Any confidential computation request within the AO ecosystem can be sent to the zkFHE computing nodes of PADO Network through the AO.

 ## Why PADO and AO